kaplanz/cake/README.md

 For example, to compile the library `foo`, any source files should be placed in `lib/foo` (with headers in `include/foo`).
 These will ultimately be compiled both statically and dynamically to `libfoo.a` and `libfoo.so` respectively.

-#### `src/`
+#### `test/`

-All source files must use either the `*.c` or `*.cpp` [extensions](#extensions)).
-In order to differentiate between libraries and executables, Cake provides two directories for your source files.
-The `src` directory is strictly for compiling executables.
+The `test/` directory is for any writing tests.
-Within `src`, source files can be nested as desired, however, only top-level source files could be built and run as a target.

-Cake does not limit the amount of executables that can be produced by a project.

-For example, to compile and run the executable `main`, the source file `src/main.{c,cpp}` should exist.
-This can be built and run as a target with `make main`, providing command line arguments through the `ARGS` environment variable.
+Any source files placed within `test/` will be compiled to binaries, and linked against all objects and libraries.
+To compile and run all tests, use the `test` target with `make test`.

+After running a test, the result is printed to the console as either `done` on success, or `failed` on failure.
+(Results are determined by the exit code, with any non-zero indiciating a failure.)

 ### Build Configurations